spacetelescope/crds/docs/doc/source/web_site_use.rst

 * *Generated New Mappings* lists the new mapping files which provide the generated context for using the submitted references.

 * *Actions on Rmap* provides two accordions showing how the rmap controlling the submitted references was modified.
 The logical differences accordion has a table of actions,  either *insert* for completely new files or *replace* for files which replaced an existing file.
+The text differences are essentially output from UNIX *diff* for the old and new rmaps.

 * *Certify Results* has an accordion panel for each submitted reference file which contains the results from crds.certify.
 The submitted name of each file is listed first,  followed by any official name of the file assigned by CRDS.
 The status of the certification can be "OK" or "Warnings".
 Warnings should be reviewed by opening the accorion panel.